 Pocahontas

-Used, often loosely or historically, to refer to a Native American woman, after the historical Powhatan figure Pocahontas.
+Pocahontas (noun) means Used, often loosely or historically, to refer to a Native American woman, after the historical Powhatan figure Pocahontas.
+Example: “The painting was labeled simply as a portrait of a pocahontas from the 1700s.”

-How to Use Pocahontas
+How to use Pocahontas

 Learner’s notesIn plain EnglishRefers to the historical figure Pocahontas, and is sometimes used generically for a Native American woman.